|

 them does not violate their right to Free Speech.)

-comparing us to Hitler, we will now go on
+comparing me to Hitler, I will now go on

 to explain why this would be baseless.